The dominoes are beginning to fall.

 Those are impressive mental gymnastics, came Olive’s thought paired with sarcastic mental clapping.
 Gauging by his demeanor, Cadence assumed that this was not an intentional synchronization.
 The synchronization was light, so she could only tell that he was eating breakfast and that he felt uncomfortable with his situation.
 He was not visible to her.
 So, you’re really doing it then.
 Thought you were friends with them.

 Sure, we’re friends.
-Doesn’t mean I gotta always meddle in his problems.
+Doesn’t mean I gotta always meddle in his problems and stick by his side.
 We’re grownups.
 Friendship is different when ya reach a certain age, Cadence returned.
-A slight smile tugged on the corner of her lips.
+A smile tugged on the corner of her lips.
 Which is why enjoyin’ your little friendship breakfast hang out with Claire should be a priority—

 Annoyance bled out from their connection.
 We aren’t—